 At a very generic level, competitor research means checking out what’s out there.
 To understand today’s user needs, designers find top 3-5 relevant competitors and study how their products are designed.

 Deliverable: Competitor analysis.
 We are not talking here about blind recreation.
-It’s more about learning from what has already been done + finding flaws i.e product parts that need to be improved (the biggest challenge when it comes to world-known competitors, though).
+It’s more about learning from what has already been done + finding flaws i.e product parts that need to be improved in MVP design (the biggest challenge when it comes to world-known competitors, though).